AxisCommunications/acap-documentation/docs/introduction/what-is-acap.md

 ## Key features

-- Access to most common product features, including video, audio, the event system, I/O ports, PTZ control, and more.
+- Access to most common product features, including video, the event and parameter systems, I/O ports, and more.
 - Enables hardware acceleration on specific functions such as image analysis computations and overlay graphics.
 - Toolchain with support for multiple architectures to build applications for all ACAP-enabled Axis products.
-- Documentation, tutorials and example applications for all APIs to kickstart your development.
+- Documentation, tutorials and example applications for all APIs to kick-start your development.

 ## ACAP SDK Docker images